DFE-Digital/bat-design-history/app/posts/find-teacher-training/2018-06-11-course-options-user-research-june-8.md

   items: [
     {
       text: "Index",
-      img: { src: "index.png" },
+      img: { src: "index.png" }
-      caption: ''
     },
     {
       text: "Find by location",
-      img: { src: "find-by-location.png" },
+      img: { src: "find-by-location.png" }
-      caption: ''
     },
     {
       text: "Search results with variants",
       img: { src: "search-results-with-variants.png" },
-      caption: 'There seems to be an understanding once participants arrive at the course listings that there are multiple options in one course.
+      caption: "There seems to be an understanding once participants arrive at the course listings that there are multiple options in one course.
 [Participant 121 understands two courses folded into one](https://lookback.io/watch/8QnFPjo5LYrFdFBdd?t=22m16.5s-26m58s).

 Looking at the first result: “it kind of looks like there’s two options – do the PGCE with the bursary, or drop the PGCE and get a salary … and they don’t offer part time”

 Participant 123 says that the UI is not clear, “[it is not clear there are two routes](https://lookback.io/watch/kH3oS3z8nAoWMsJ8B?t=28m39.7s-34m42s)”.
 However they understand that there are two courses.
 Also makes the point that if you don’t know the acronyms then it could appear meaningless to some users (but not themself).

 Looking at the second result, participant 122 doesn’t see the folded options, he only sees the bottom of the two options – ‘for the SCITT route you’re only getting your QTS, not your PGCE’.
 It seems to be due to his assumption that SCITTs dont do a PGCE.
-However [he says it’s due to a it not being visually clear](https://lookback.io/watch/Z3nCygSqTdw3agSGh?t=17m50.8s-22m24s).
+However [he says it’s due to a it not being visually clear](https://lookback.io/watch/Z3nCygSqTdw3agSGh?t=17m50.8s-22m24s)."
-'
     },
     {
       text: "First course",